 - 1.2 The Core Strategy sets out the vision, objectives and overall development strategy for the Borough up to 2026.
-Once adopted, the Development Sites and Policies Plan will replace all remaining saved policies in the Fareham Borough Local Plan Review (June 2000). - 1.3 The Development Sites and Policies Plan sets out the Council's approach to managing and delivering development identified in the Core Strategy (together with the additional requirements set out in the South Hampshire Strategy) for the Borough to 2026, except for the area covered by The Welborne Plan.
+The Development Sites and Policies Plan replaces all remaining saved policies in the Fareham Borough Local Plan Review (June 2000). - 1.3 The Development Sites and Policies Plan sets out the Council's approach to managing and delivering development identified in the Core Strategy (together with the additional requirements set out in the South Hampshire Strategy) for the Borough to 2026, except for the area covered by The Welborne Plan.
 It will help meet the Vision and Strategic Objectives for Fareham set out in the Core Strategy.
-Once adopted, the policies and proposals will form part of Fareham's statutory development plan.
-It will be a key document in the future planning of the area, and in the determination of planning applications.
-It will replace all remaining saved policies in the Fareham Borough Local Plan as well as Core Strategy Policy CS19: Gypsies, Travellers, and Travelling Showpeople Population. - 1.4 The Plan should be read in conjunction with the Policies Map, which shows all policy boundaries and the areas to which the policies apply.
+The policies and proposals form part of Fareham's statutory development plan.
+It is a key document in the future planning of the area, and in the determination of planning applications.
+It replaces all remaining saved policies in the Fareham Borough Local Plan as well as Core Strategy Policy CS19: Gypsies, Travellers, and Travelling Showpeople Population. - 1.4 The Plan should be read in conjunction with the Policies Map, which shows all policy boundaries and the areas to which the policies apply.